4. Penalties¶

 Rationale: White Pivot was attempting to communicate with their Captain.
 They were not attempting to request a Team Timeout from the Officials.

-During the lineup time, a Red Blocker is seated in the Penalty Box.
+During the Lineup Time, a Red Blocker is seated in the Penalty Box.
 Red team fields four Blockers on the track.
 Officials do not notice the extra Blocker, and the next Jam begins.
 Immediately after the Jam starts an Official notices and instructs a Red Blocker to return to their team bench.
 The Red Blocker leaves as instructed.

 Outcome: No penalty.